michaelmagero/michaelmagero/README.md

 <br />
 <br />

-Hi, I'm [Mike Magero!](https://www.mikemagero.co.ke/), a passionate Software Engineer from Nairobi Kenya.
+Hi, I'm [Mike Magero!](https://www.mikemagero.co.ke/), a Software Engineer from Nairobi Kenya.
 I am an avid learner and tinkerer who opens a new repository every other day to test out ideas and fork interesting repos that i can learn and contribute to.

 **Talking about Personal Stuffs:**